 Breeding

-The male builds a bubble nest, transferring the eggs to the nest and guarding them until they hatch.
-The fry remains in the nest for several days until the egg sac has been exhausted and they become free-swimming.
+Male gouramis build a bubble nest, picking up the eggs from the substrate where the female deposits them and moving them to the nest before guarding the eggs until they hatch.
+The fry stays around the bubble nest for a few days until they’ve eaten the egg sac, when the babies become free-swimming.

-At this time, it’s best to remove the male as he may eat the fry.
+At this stage, you should remove the male before he has a chance to eat the fry.

 Availability

-All the color morphs of Dwarf gourami are widely available in fish stores and online typically for a few dollars each.
+You can buy all the color variants of Dwarf gourami in fish stores and online, typically for a few dollars per fish.

 Product Recommendations